API Reference¶

 You need to be careful when you suppress an on_touch_xxx event.
 See Kivy’s Event System for details.

-class sync_attr(from_: Tuple[kivy.event.EventDispatcher, str], to_: Tuple[Any, str])¶
+class sync_attr(from_: tuple[kivy.event.EventDispatcher, str], to_: tuple[Any, str])¶

-Returns a context manager that creates one-directional binding between attributes.
+Creates one-directional binding between attributes.

 import types

-widget = Widget()
+widget = Widget(x=100)

 obj = types.SimpleNamespace()

-with sync_attr(from_=(widget, 'x'), to_=(obj, 'xx')):
+sync_attr(from_=(widget, 'x'), to_=(obj, 'xx'))

 widget.x = 10